thenick775/mgba/README.md

 ./build-wasm/wasm/mgba.wasm
 ```

-Include these files in your client's resources, and then instanciate your emulator as follows:
+Include these files in your client's resources, and then instanciate your emulator as follows in your javascript:
 ```
 let canvas_id = 'screen'
 var Module = {